sriail/Radius/README.md

 - `PORT` - The port number to run the server on (default: 8080)

 ### Bare Server Connection Limiter
-These variables control the rate limiting for the Bare server to prevent abuse while allowing normal browsing (optional but recomended):
+These variables control the rate limiting for the Bare server to prevent abuse while allowing normal browsing (optional but recomended) can be ajusted based on security prefrences and expected usage:
 - `BARE_MAX_CONNECTIONS_PER_IP` - Maximum number of concurrent keep-alive connections per IP address (default: 100)
 - `BARE_WINDOW_DURATION` - Time window in seconds for counting connections (default: 60)
 - `BARE_BLOCK_DURATION` - Duration in seconds to block an IP after exceeding the limit (default: 30)

-## Platform Compatibility Notes
-- **Heroku, Replit, CodeSandbox, Render, Railway**: Full support for WebSocket connections and all proxy features
-- **Vercel, Netlify**: Limited WebSocket support; some proxy features may not work as expected.
-These platforms work best for static content and serverless functions but may have limitations with the proxy backend.

 ## Don't Want To Deploy But The Link Is Inexcessable?
 Don't wory, add this html script into any basic Website builder, it uses QuickDeploy to instantley open in about:blank and will work with ANY WEBSITE BUILDER or STATIC GENERATER/DEPLOYMENT!